PySimpleGUI/DocsCleanup/cookbook.md

 If you click the "Nothing" button, then you'll get a line printed in the Multiline that has the event and the values dictionary.

-Because there are no "input" elements, yourvalues sictionary is empy.
+Because there are no "input" elements, your values dictionary is empy.

 Clicking "Go" is when the fun begins.

-You are immediately shown  a message that the long-operatrion function is starting.
+You are immediately shown a message that the long-operation function is starting.
 The same function name as before is called `long_function`.
 But now the contents of that function have been replaced with starting a thread  that executes the same code.

-This single line of code is all that was needed to create our long0runing function as a thread and to start that thread:
+This single line of code is all that was needed to create our long-running function as a thread and to start that thread:

 ```python
 threading.Thread(target=the_thread, args=(window,), daemon=True).start()
 ```

-The conversion over to a thead was done in 3 simple steps:
+The conversion over to a thread was done in 3 simple steps:

 1. Renamed the `long_fundtion` to `long_function_thread`
 2. Pass into the `long_function_thread` the `window` that it will commmunicate with